akkocah/petclinic-microservices/README.md

 docker push "${IMAGE_TAG_PROMETHEUS_SERVICE}"
 ```

-- Prepare a docker compose file for swarm deployment on QA environment and save it as `docker-compose-swarm-qa.yml`.
+- Prepare a docker compose file for swarm deployment on QA environment and save it as `docker-compose-swarm-qa.yml`. under the main folder. petclinic folder

 ```yaml
 version: '3.8'